 Audio content and SEO are not best friends, but you can rectify that with your transcribed text.
 Upload the full thing to give search engines something to read or post text with pictures to boost image search.

-If you want to take your online presence to the next level, you need to transcribe your content - there's no doubt about that.
+If you want to take your online presence to the next level, you need to transcribe your audio and video content - there's no doubt about that.
 A simple, user-friendly tool like Subly can make that next step effortless.
 Try it and see for yourself.